Drinking hand-shaken drinks may cause hair loss in men! Study: More than 6 cups a week can damage hair follicles

 8. The hair has been dyed, permed, bleached or permed, etc.

 The study further found that subjects with male pattern baldness ate more fried foods, high-sugar foods, candy and ice cream, and fewer vegetables than those without the condition.
-People with hair loss consume an average of 4.3 liters of sugary drinks per week, which is equivalent to 6 large hand drinks; while those without hair loss only consume 2.5 liters, or about 3 large hand drinks.
+People with hair loss consume an average of 4.3 liters of sugary drinks per week, which is equivalent to 6 large hand-shaken drinks; while those without hair loss only consume 2.5 liters, or about 3 large hand-shaken drinks.
 The former consumes almost as much as the latter 2 times.

 Is male pattern baldness more common than a decade ago?
 Are depression, anxiety, and dietary changes the main causes?